sk8terboyz/guiBasics/README.md

 **** THIS CODE IS NOT COMPLETE ****

 This code is to create a simple GUI with basic functionalities.
 The functionalities I decided to implement into this are a basic addition calculator, temperature converter, and unit converter.
 I created the GUI using Python's Tkinter extension and it proves to be quite useful.
+Tkinter allows for easy-to-work with user interactables, but makes it difficult to display arrays or additive output solutions that take from different varaibles.

 ~~~~~~~~~~~~~~~~~~
-~Current Problems~
+Current Problems
 ~~~~~~~~~~~~~~~~~~
 CALCULATOR:
  - Currently only does addition